In The News

-The ability to specifically design proteins is based on a synthetic biology breakthrough from the lab of Floyd Romesberg, Ph.D., faculty at The Scripps Research Institute and scientific founder of Synthorx, who pioneered the development of the first semi-synthetic organism that can store and retrieve increased genetic information.
+The ability to specifically design proteins is based on a synthetic biology breakthrough from the lab of Floyd Romesberg, Ph.D., who pioneered the development of the first semi-synthetic organism that can store and retrieve increased genetic information.
 This semi-synthetic organism was made to maintain, replicate, transcribe, and translate a synthetic DNA base pair in order to incorporate various non-natural amino acids (nnAAs) into a full-length protein.

 The regular ‘genetic alphabet’ of DNA consists of two base pairs (A–T and G–C).
 Dr. Romesberg and his team designed another base pair, d5SICSTP and dNaMTP (abbreviated X and Y), that can be stably replicated and maintained by a single-celled organism.
 The four natural DNA bases are used to code for or “spell” proteins assembled from the 20 natural amino acids.
 With X and Y, it is now, in principle, possible to encode for an additional 152 nnAAs to make proteins with improved pharmacological properties.

 Read more about this technology on their new website.